dfm-io/dfm.io/content/2015-01-15-aas-hack-day.md

-At the last minute, my friend [Adrian P-W](http://adrian.pw/) and I found ourselves in charge of chairing the Hack Day at the 225th meeting of the American Astronomical Society that happened last week in Seattle.
+At the last minute, my friend [Adrian P-W](http://adrian.pw/) and I found ourselves in charge of chairing the Hack Day at the 225th meeting of the American Astronomical Society that happened Jan 5–8 in Seattle.
-This is a job usually left to my charismatic PhD advisor [Hogg](http://cosmo.nyu.edu/hogg/) and he wrote blog posts about the previous AAS hack days ([2013](http://hoggresearch.blogspot.com/2013/01/aas-hack-day_10.html) and [2014](http://hoggresearch.blogspot.com/2014/01/aas-223-day-4-aas-hack-day.html)).
+This is a job usually left to my charismatic PhD advisor, [Hogg](http://cosmo.nyu.edu/hogg/), who wrote blog posts about the previous AAS hack days ([2013](http://hoggresearch.blogspot.com/2013/01/aas-hack-day_10.html) and [2014](http://hoggresearch.blogspot.com/2014/01/aas-223-day-4-aas-hack-day.html)).